 Research and development expenses consist primarily of personnel-related expenses.
 These expenses also include product design costs prior to the application development stage, third-party services and consulting expenses, software subscriptions, and allocated overhead costs for overhead used in research and development activities.
 A substantial portion of our research and development efforts are focused on enhancing our software, including researching ways to add new features and functionality to our platform.
 We anticipate continuing to invest in innovation and technology development, and as a result, we expect research and development expenses to continue to increase in dollar amount but to decrease as a percentage of revenue over the longer term, although the percentage may fluctuate from quarter to quarter depending on the extent and timing of product development initiatives.
 In the short term, we expect research and development costs to increase as a percentage of revenue as we invest in product innovation.
-In addition, we incurred additional research and development expenses during the three and nine months ended September 30, 2021, when we completed our Direct Listing, as a result of the stock-based compensation expenses associated with our RSUs.
-We also anticipate additional stock-based compensation expense in future periods due to an increase in the fair value of our common stock in connection with our Direct Listing.
+We also anticipate additional stock-based compensation expense in future periods due to planned increases in headcount and associated new hire grants.